windy/wblog/README.md

   Update application.yml & database.yml as you need

 3. Start it

   ```shell
   rails s
   ```

   If there is any error found, please check your database's user and password.

+4. Post the first article

+  visit: http://127.0.0.1:3000/admin, input your username and password that is just configurated in application.yml. then, post a new article.

 OK, That's all.